cool-mcu/cetalib/docs/xrp-robot/board.md

 ## `void initialize(void)`

-Initialize pin settings and module state variables.
+Initialize pin settings, LED state and color, and module state variables.
 Must be called once in setup() before use.

 ### Syntax